You’re human. You begin play with one free Edge.

 Next, distribute 15 points among your Operator’s skills.
 The first point buys the skill at d4 and raising a skill by a die type costs 1 point as long as it is no higher than the linked attribute.
 Raising a skill above its linked attribute costs 2 points per die type.
 No skill may rise above d12 during character creation.
 All skills in the Savage Worlds core rulebook are available with some exceptions: New and Altered Skills.

-Languages after character creation count as skills, and must be trained as such.
+Language training gives the operator a number of skill points equal their Smarts die to spend on languages; after character creation, languages count as skills, and must be trained as such.

 Pace is 6”.